TickerSparkInvestor Intelligence

 ▌Key Takeaway

 No, Hugging Face is not publicly traded.
-Retail investors generally have to wait for an IPO, look at comparable public stocks, or—if accredited—check private secondary markets.
+Retail investors can’t buy Hugging Face stock directly today, so the realistic paths are waiting for an IPO, looking at comparable public names, or—if accredited—checking private secondary markets.

 What is Hugging Face?

-Hugging Face is an open-source AI platform founded in 2016 and headquartered in Brooklyn, New York.
-Its core product is the Hugging Face Hub, where developers share and deploy models, datasets, and apps.
-The company also sells enterprise tools such as Enterprise Hub, Inference Endpoints, Hardware Optimization, HUGS, and Text Generation Inference, positioning itself as infrastructure for machine learning across NLP, computer vision, audio, and robotics.
+Hugging Face is an open-source AI platform and developer ecosystem founded in 2016, with its principal place of business in Brooklyn, New York.
+Its core products include the Hugging Face Hub, where users share models, datasets, and apps, plus developer and enterprise tools such as Transformers, Inference API, AutoTrain, HUGS, and robotics-related offerings like LeRobot.
+The company positions itself as a way for developers and businesses to access, customize, and deploy open models.

 § Product